We are moving out from King’s Manor and working to conserve and protect this beautiful, historic space.

 Where

-We are exploring different options on Campus West - in particular, Berrick Saul and Heslington Hall - to understand how we best manage space for all the different requirements for Arts and Humanities.
+We have been exploring different options on Campus West - in particular, Berrick Saul and Heslington Hall - to understand how we best manage space for all the different requirements for Arts and Humanities.

 This includes how we support teaching space, labs, academic workspace, community events, a strong research environment, professional services and provide a welcoming and inspiring place for staff, students and visitors.